neams-th-coe/cardinal/doc/content/publications.md

 A.J.
 Novak, P. Shriwise, R. Rahaman, P.K.
 Romano, E. Merzari, and D. Gaston, ["Coupled Monte Carlo Transport and Conjugate Heat Transfer for Wire-Wrapped Bundles Within the MOOSE Framework"](https://www.researchgate.net/publication/359121160_COUPLED_MONTE_CARLO_TRANSPORT_AND_CONJUGATE_HEAT_TRANSFER_FOR_WIRE-WRAPPED_BUNDLES_WITHIN_THE_MOOSE_FRAMEWORK)
 *Proceedings of Nureth* (2022)

+# Fusion Devices

+A.J.
+Novak, H. Brooks, P. Shriwise, A. Hegazy, and A. Davis, "Multiphysics Coupling of OpenMC CAD-Based Transport to MOOSE using Cardinal and Aurora" *Proceedings of M&C* (2023)

 # Pressurized Thermal Shock